Natural Treatment of Menstrual Migraines

 Hormonal birth control can worsen migraines

-All types of hormonal birth control can worsen migraines and estrogen pills carry a significant stroke risk for women with migraines.
+All types of hormonal birth control can worsen migraines, and for women who are prone to migraines, estrogen pills carry a significantly higher stroke risk.

 Dr Lara Briden